zcsherm/RayTracer/README.md

 ||D_1 + D_2||
 $$

 If you experiment with other parallelograms, you'll notice that these methods don't always work.
 This should tell you that these equations are actually special cases of a more general form.
 In the first case, it's because our vectors are perpendicular to each other and pretty neatly oriented about the origin.
+The second case depends on our diagonals having equivalent magnitudes, and it doesn't hurt that one is $(x, -y)$ of the other.
+This can only happen when our shape is a rectangle and the angle between edges and diagonals is 90 degrees.
+After much pushing equations around, the addition of diagonals is only viable when the xor of the following is true:

+$$
+2Ax = sqrt(Ax^2)
+$$
+$$
+2Ay = sqrt(Ay^2)
+$$

+(if you want to be exacting, the actual conditions depend on the quadrants of the vectors.)

+##### The actual equations....maybe

+We should now be aware that the formulas we use on a day to day basis have a lot of assumptions baked right into them.
+For our using our 2 edges approach, it's helpful if we consider the case where it doesn't hold up.
+Suppose we have 2 edges both with a length of 1.
+Now let's make the angle between them tiny, say maybe 5 degrees.
+Our parallelogram is just a thin little sliver of a shape, and should have a fairly small area.
+If we compare it to a square with sides of one, it's pretty clear that the square has a much larger area.
+The equation

 ## The Journey